charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 ## Control Console {#control-console}

-Here are Three steps to a poor man's logger:
+Here are Three steps to a poor man\'s logger:

 - Declare a boolean in your constructor on your object called **quiet**.
 - Create a method on your object called **debug**